-Now that you have a live online store, you can start to market your products to your target audience and potential customers.
+Now that you have a live online store, you can start to market your products.
+First you should identify your target audience and potential customers.
+Then you need to get your product in front of them.
 There’s a lot of ways to do this, with the most effective displayed below.

 Social Media, and sites like Instagram, are a great way to get your products out there and known.

 Unrivaled Review Extra Tip: Statistically, I have noticed that when using Instagram, by liking pictures and having my store URL in the BIO of my page, I’m able to sell a lot more than when the link is not there .

 Search Engine Optimization enables your site (store), products, and pages to be found by your customers in the search engines.
 You want to appear at the top of the search engines.
 Theres a lot that goes into this that is outside the scope of this post.
 It’s something to definitely consider now your store is set up.